igorbarinov/awesome-data-engineering/README.md

 	* [AWS Redshift] (http://aws.amazon.com/redshift/) A fast, fully managed, petabyte-scale data warehouse that makes it simple and cost-effective to analyze all your data using your existing business intelligence tools.
 - Document
 	* [MongoDB] (https://www.mongodb.org/) An open-source, document database designed for ease of development and scaling.
+	* [Percona Server for MongoDB](https://www.percona.com/software/mongo-database/percona-server-for-mongodb) Percona Server for MongoDB® is a free, enhanced, fully compatible, open source, drop-in replacement for the MongoDB® Community Edition that includes enterprise-grade features and functionality.
 	* [Elasticsearch] (https://www.elastic.co/) Search & Analyze Data in Real Time.
 	* [Couchbase] (http://www.couchbase.com/) The highest performing NoSQL distributed database.
 	* [RethinkDB](http://rethinkdb.com/) The open-source database for the realtime web.